fbplab/MEBeauty-database/README.md

-# ME-Beauty: A multi-ethnic facial beauty dataset in the wild.
+# MEBeauty: A multi-ethnic facial beauty dataset in the wild.

 The total number of images in the dataset is 2550, including  1300 female and 1250 male faces.
 Every gender group is divided into 6 ethnic categories: Black, Asian, Caucasian, Hispanic, Indian,